Color Tips

 Mindful Gray Coordinating Color SchemeSW 7004 Snowbound

 Snowbound white is ideal for your trim, doors, kitchen and bathroom cabinets.
-This soft neutral white would also work well on the walls of a nursery, bathroom or any other room you want to keep light and airy.
+This soft neutral white would also work well on the walls of a nursery, bathroom or where you want to keep light and airy.

 Don’t be afraid to mix things up a little.
 A nice swap would be to paint the walls in Snowbound and the trim in Mindful Gray.
 Using a slightly darker trim to wall color can work well in a traditional, farmhouse, cottage or classic home.